Islam Channel: Political impartiality

 In 2007, Ofcom fined Islam Channel £30,000 for breaking the broadcasting code by having Yvonne Ridley present news programmes while standing as a candidate in local elections for the Respect Party during the previous year.
 Ofcom also condemned the channel for not providing requested recordings.
-In 2008, Yvonne Ridley was awarded £20,532 in compensation and £5,000 in costs after an employment tribunal upheld her complaint that she was unfairly dismissed, was sexually discriminated against and harassed whilst working at the station.
+In 2008, Ridley was awarded £20,532 in compensation and £5,000 in costs after an employment tribunal upheld her complaint that she was unfairly dismissed, was sexually discriminated against and harassed whilst working at the station.

 Two cases from 2009 were also punished by Ofcom, for not including an Israeli perspective on discussion of the Arab-Israeli conflict.

 Ofcom found the channel to be in breach of rules again in 2014.
 The program In Conversation with Lutfur Rahman, broadcast on 6 March gave politician Lutfur Rahman an unchallenged platform to promote himself.

 Condoning of marital rape and violence

-In November 2010 the channel was censured by Ofcom for allowing presenters to advocate marital rape and domestic abuse.
+In November 2010, the channel was censured by Ofcom for allowing presenters to advocate marital rape and domestic abuse.
 A presenter is reported to have said during one programme: "it shouldn't be such a big problem where the man feels he has to force himself upon the woman", while in another a speaker told a viewer who was phoning in: "In Islam we have no right to hit the woman in a way that damages her eye or damages her tooth or damages her face or makes her ugly.
 Maximum what you can do, you can see the pen over here, in my hand, this kind of a stick can be used just to make her feel that you are not happy with her."
 The channel was not fined but Ofcom stated: "the advocacy of any form of violence (however limited)... is not acceptable" and that "it was highly likely that any advocacy and support at all of forced sexual relations would be offensive".

 During the program Muslimah Dilemma, Western laws and freedoms were attacked, and that women should not be "permitted to hold a position of leadership in government".

 Anwar Al-Awlaki

-In 2010 it was reported that Islam Channel had in 2009 carried advertisements for at least two events at which radical al-Qaeda cleric Anwar Al-Awlaki's was due to be the star speaker via video link as well as for DVDs of his sermons.
+In 2010, it was reported that Islam Channel had in 2009 carried advertisements for at least two events at which radical al-Qaeda cleric Anwar Al-Awlaki's was due to be the star speaker via video link as well as for DVDs of his sermons.
 A spokeswoman for the channel stated that Al-Awlaki's sermons were in an online archive shared with many websites, and that Islam Channel has not at any time given a platform to Al-Awlaki.
 The channel removed the link.